alvinye9/Purdue-AI-Racing-Simulator/docs/GettingStarted/SetupUnityProject/index.md

     - After successful installation the version will be available under the `Installs` tab in Unity Hub.
 ![](image_5.png)

-### Open AWSIM project
+### Open PAIRSIM project

-To open the Unity AWSIM project in Unity Editor:
+To open the Unity PAIRSiM project in Unity Editor:
-1. Make sure you have the AWSIM repository cloned
+1. Make sure you have the PAIRSIM repository cloned
     ```
-    git clone git@github.com:tier4/AWSIM.git
+    git clone git@github.com:alvinye9/Purdue-AI-Racing-Simulator.git
     ```

 2. Launch UnityHub.
     ```
     ./UnityHub.AppImage
+    ```
+    or
+    ```
+    unityhub
     ```

 3. Open the project in UnityHub
     - Click the `Open` button